-I’m Amanda, and I’m here to make sure you get the important bits of RAW.
+I’m Amanda, and I’m here to make sure you get all the important bits from RAW.

 The Opening Segment